What to know about sudden rebel gains in Syria’s 13-year war and why it matters - WTOP News

-WASHINGTON (AP) — The 13-year civil war in Syria has roared back into prominence with a surprise rebel offensive on Aleppo, one of Syria’s largest cities and an ancient business hub.
+WASHINGTON (AP) — The 13-year civil war in Syria has roared back into prominence with a surprise rebel offensive during which they seized Aleppo, one of Syria’s largest cities and an ancient business hub.
 The push is among the rebels’ strongest in years in a war whose destabilizing effects have rippled far beyond the country’s borders.

 The surge in fighting has raised the prospect of another violent front reopening in the Middle East, at a time when U.S.-backed Israel is fighting Hamas in Gaza and Hezbollah in Lebanon, both Iranian-allied groups.